The Facts of Poop: How to Treat Your Dog’s Diarrhea

 Fasting your dog allows their GIT to rest and recover from whatever irritation it has received.
 During the fast, make sure your dog has plenty of rice water to drink.
 (Rice water is the creamy liquid that results from boiling white rice in water.)
-It’s important to use a good quality white rice; “minute” rice does not work and brown rice has too much fiber in it, which does not help firm the stool because it speeds the transit of digested material through the colon.
+It’s important to use a good quality white rice; “minute” rice does not work and brown rice has too much fiber in it, which does not help firm the stool because it speeds up how fast digested material moves through the colon.

 To make rice water, boil one cup of white rice in four cups of water for 10 minutes or until the water turns creamy white.
 Keep the lid slightly uncovered.
 Strain the liquid and allow it to cool.
 You can serve the rice water to your dog as often as they will drink it.
 If they aren’t interested, mix a teaspoon of chicken baby food (or another flavor that your pet likes) in the rice water to increase palatability.
-(Hint: One cup of white rice makes a lot of rice water!)
+(Heads up: One cup of white rice makes a lot of rice water!)

 Probiotics are living bacterial cultures intended to assist the body’s naturally occurring gut flora in reestablishing themselves — they may also help speed recovery.
 These live microorganisms are found in yogurt and are also available from health food stores or your veterinarian as high-potency powdered acidophilus cultures, which are more effective than yogurt for diarrhea.
 Mix these cultures into the rice water that you are serving your pet during their fast.

 Reintroduce Solids Slowly